Saiful Islam (chemist): Personal life

-Saiful lives in Bath with his wife, Dr Gita Sunthankar (a local GP), and their two children, Yasmin and Zak.
+As of 2021, Saiful lives in Bath with his wife, Gita Sunthankar (a local GP), and their two children, Yasmin and Zak.

-In 2019, he declined a New Year Honours Award of an OBE.
-He is an atheist and Patron of Humanists UK.
+Saiful is an atheist and Patron of Humanists UK.

 Awards and honours

-Saiful is a Fellow of the Royal Society of Chemistry (FRSC) and a Fellow of the Institute of Materials, Minerals and Mining (FIMMM).
+Saiful is a Fellow of the Royal Society of Chemistry (FRSC) since 2008 and the Institute of Materials, Minerals and Mining (FIMMM), as well as Honorary Fellow of the British Science Association.